IThune/SkylineCapstone25/README.md

 ## Providing Feedback ##

 I am open to feedback on this project.
 Please use the Discussions tab to provide general feedback or comments.
-If you are having some sort of issue when deploying/testing then please open an Issue.
+If you are having some sort of issue when deploying/testing then you may open an Issue.

 ## Credits ##